llc-trace/annotation-tool/docs/notes-predicates.md

 }
 ```

-And this also allows arbitrary depth.
+We will probably allow arbitrary depth.

 So basically we have: